jdjakub/phd-thesis/ch-bl.md

 \tomas{It would be nice to include the diagram I sketched here (if we think it can be useful for explaining things...)}

-To *bootstrap* a programming language is to carry out the following sequence of steps (more or less):

-1. We design a novel language *NovLang* that we want to use.
-2. We write *NovLang* source code that will compile other *NovLang* source code into a runnable program.
-3. We hand-translate this to C/C++ and build a compiler for *NovLang*.
-4. We run this to compile the *NovLang* source code from step 2.
-5. We obtain a runnable compiler for *NovLang*, which was written in *NovLang* and is now "self-hosting".
-6. We can now discard the C/C++ code.

-Our task is to explore the question: how do we bootstrap *interactive graphical systems?*

-In this essay, we use the term *product system* (or simply "the system") to refer to the programming system that we evolve towards self-sustainability.
+Following the terminology in Section\ \ref{platforms-and-substrates}, we use the term *product system* (or simply "the system") to refer to the programming system that we evolve towards self-sustainability.
 We use the *producer system* (or simply "producer") to bootstrap the product system.
 The producer is divided into two layers: the *platform* consists of all the pre-existing capabilities of the producer, while the *substrate* is the basis for the product system that we have to build.
 We use the term *in-system* to refer to changes made within the product system, by using it as a programming system at its user level.

-We model the product system as having a *state* that *changes over time*.
+We also model the product system as having a *state* that *changes over time* as we introduced in Section\ \ref{two-fundamentals-state-and-change}.

+\joel{
 This is necessarily the case for any interesting interactive programming system, regardless of its programming paradigm.
 Even in functional, declarative, reactive or logic paradigms, the evaluation or re-computation in response to interaction with a user produces a new (changed) state.

 When discussing state, we refer to both the visible interface and the hidden internal state of the programming system.
 The state always consists of substructures such as byte arrays, object graphs or trees.
 Correspondingly, a change to the state can be decomposed into sub-changes that affect small parts of the state.^[It may be argued that a very high-level programming paradigm would make it impossible to affect only small parts of the state.
 This may, however, not be a suitable starting point for a self-sustainable system.]
 This gives rise to primitive *instructions* that describe state change at the finest level of granularity.
+}

-By definition, what we do with a self-sustainable system is open-ended.
-This essay is solely concerned with *getting there* from the ordinary world, which is why we spend so much discussion on the design of the substrate.
+Recall the definition of *bootstrapping* we gave in Section\ \ref{precursors-of-self-sustainability}.
+Our task is to explore the question: how do we bootstrap *interactive graphical* self-sustainable systems?
+Note that by definition, what we do with a self-sustainable system is open-ended.
+This chapter is solely concerned with *getting there* from the ordinary world, which is why we will spend so much discussion on the design of the substrate.
 This determines how the product system can evolve, how soon can it become self-sustainable and to what extent.
 The design is shaped by *forces* that we aim to make explicit.
-We consider ways of resolving competing forces and highlight these as *heuristics* throughout the essay.
+We consider ways of resolving competing forces and highlight these as *heuristics* throughout the chapter.

 # Journey Itinerary
-The rest of the essay documents the steps involved in designing a self-sustainable system.
+The rest of the chapter documents the steps involved in designing a self-sustainable system.
 Be advised that the sequence is a *rational reconstruction.* The implementation of BootstrapLab followed a more meandering path, but the following steps gesture at the Platonically optimal pathway for bootstrapping a self-sustainable programming system:

 1. **Choose a starting platform.** The platform is a *pre-existing* programming system that we use to create and run the product system.
 The platform cannot be re-programmed, let alone to become self-sustainable, but it allows us to build a self-sustainable product system.
 To choose a platform, we consider its distance from desired substrate features and personal preference.
 2. **Design a substrate.** The substrate defines the basic infrastructure supporting the product system: how the state is *represented* and *changed*.
 The design of a substrate re-uses parts of the platform where possible and extends it where necessary.
 We must decide which platform capabilities to use to represent the state and how to expose graphics and interaction.
 We design a minimal *instruction set* describing changes to the state, which can be represented using the state.
 We then use the platform to implement an engine that executes these instructions.